blurringtheboundaries/sound-ideas/README.md

 This resource was developed in collaboration with [National accessArts Centre](https://accessarts.ca/) as part of their Digital Now project ([accessartsmusic.ca](https://accessartsmusic.ca/)), through online collaboration and a series of workshops (2021-2023).

+## How to navigate this repository

+This is something of an experiment for us, presenting three layers of content:
+- a front-facing gallery of instruments and tools
+- a GitHub repo (this one) containing the code for the instruments and links for the relative libraries/modules
+- a wiki containing notes on the development process and links to relevant resources

+Depending on your needs, you may wish to start with the gallery, or with the wiki.
+The gallery is a good place to start if you are interested in the instruments themselves, and the wiki is a good place to start if you are primarily interested in the code and/or the development process (for example, if you have found this through a related research project).
+Either way, we recommend playing with the instruments themselves first to get a feel for how they work.

 # Development notes

 Many of the instruments included started life during workshops with [National accessArts Centre](https://accessarts.ca/) and [Blurring the Boundaries Arts](https://blurringtheboundaries.org/), using web socket connections to allow multiple users to collaborate in real time.
 For the time being, we have removed the web socket connections and replaced them with a single user interface.